 - Severs old age people.

-- He is well-curbed of passion, desire, anger, envy, pride; always donates many kinds of clothes.
+- He is well-curbed with passion, desire, anger, envy, and pride; he always donates many clothes.

-- Who is always devoted to austerity, knowledge, and tranquility
+- He is always devoted to austerity, knowledge, and tranquillity

 - He also does their rituals and does all the tasks that are performed respectfully keeping them in mind in this world and the afterlife.